richardTowers/verify-tech-docs/source/documentation/pki/pkiRequestCert.md

     > **Important:** Certificates will not be approved unless your service manager has completed the above steps.

-1. The technical delivery team
+1. The technical team
     [generates a private key](#generate-private-keys) in the form of a file.
-1. From the private key, the technical delivery team [generates the certificate signing request](#generate-certificate-signing-requests) file containing a corresponding public key.
+1. From the private key, the technical team [generates the certificate signing request](#generate-certificate-signing-requests) file containing a corresponding public key.
-1. The technical delivery team
+1. The technical team
     [submits the certificate signing request](#submit-certificate-signing-requests) file to the appropriate certificate authority.

 ### Name your certificate requesters and approvers

-Before requesting certificates, your service manager must name the certificate requesters for your service, and delegate approvers for the requesters.
+Before you request certificates, your service manager must name the people who will be:

+* certificate requesters for your service
+* approvers for the requesters

 Requesters are the people who actually make the requests.
 For security reasons, we advise you keep the number of requesters to a minimum.
 Approvers must be in a senior role within your organisation, for example, a project manager with responsibility for security.